-Hemp is a very sustainable material that is no longer just a fringe product; rather, it is becoming a more accessible mainstream material, most notably as hemp-batt insulation, and also hemp boards for cabinetry.
+Hemp is a very sustainable construction material that is no longer just a fringe product; rather, it is becoming a more accessible mainstream building product, most notably as hemp-batt insulation, and also hemp boards for cabinetry.

 Why choose hemp building materials?